chinesefirewall/chinesefirewall/README.md

 * 🌍  I'm based in Estonia
 * ✉️  You can contact me at [adebayoniyi2000@yahoo.com](mailto:adebayoniyi2000@yahoo.com)
-* 🤝  I'm open to collaborating on Data engineering, embedded systems, IoT and computer vision.
+* 🤝  I'm open to collaborating on Data engineering, embedded systems, IoT, and computer vision.

 ### Skills